xiyuzhai-husky-lang/husky/crates/latex/README.md

 - all `/` is interpreted as fraction, and thus no fraction command is needed for faster typing;
 - ...

-However, LaTex is designed to be as a limited yet more structured subset of LaTex as possible for easier data acquirement.
+Our LaTex is designed to be as a limited yet more structured subset of LaTex as possible for easier data acquirement.
 It should yield meaningful error messages for AI agents to fix.
+We'll gradually add more features to it as we see fit.

 Modes:
 - root.